jmcorpdev/html-components/doc/lib/html-components.md

 https://github.com/arnogues/html-components

 **Defaults** - options
-**default** - folder where the components are stored **source** - directory, srcDir is relative to the projectFolder **Destination** - directory, where the html files are generated, the destDir is relative to the projectFolder **Prefix** - of the attr when you need to use html content inside an attribute **files** - https://github.com/arnogues/html-components
+**componentsFolder** - default folder where the components are stored **srcDir** - source directory, srcDir is relative to the projectFolder **destDir** - Destination directory, where the html files are generated, the destDir is relative to the projectFolder **attrNodePrefix** - Prefix of the attr when you need to use html content inside an attribute **files** - https://github.com/arnogues/html-components

 HTMLComponents